Residents receive update on Comite River Diversion Canal Project

 "We have got to fix the problem, we can't put it off we cant kick the can down the road.
 And why would should we?
 We have the money now."
 State Representative Valerie Hodges said.

-Fighting on the behalf of her constituents during this pass legislative session, Hodges says she doesn't plan to give up on this fight.
+Fighting on the behalf of her constituents during this past legislative session, Hodges says she doesn't plan to give up on this fight.

 "It's not dead it's not on life support.
 We've got the money, the state has the money to build this project and as I said before it's unthinkable to rebuild a community without fixing the problem in the first place," Hodges said.